tanvipandhre/Hashing-1/README.md

 Output: true
 Note:
 You may assume both s and t have the same length.

+* What is isomorphic? - When every char of 1st string can be replaced by chars in 2nd string.
+* Use 2 hashmap - if char key exists in 1st string then it should be mapped to the same char as that og char in 2nd string
+* Internally hashmap use arrays -  smap[schar - ' '] - Since s and t consist of any valid ascii character & space is first valid ascii char

 ## Problem 3:
 Given a pattern and a string str, find if str follows the same pattern.